hoangve2003/website-ban-hang-api/README.md

-# User Guide - E-commerce Website
+User Guide - E-commerce Website

-Hello!
-This is a README file that introduces an e-commerce website built using Spring Data JPA, Spring Security, Thymeleaf, AngularJS, and RESTful API.
-This website supports Microsoft SQL Server as the database.
-Below is some information and basic instructions to get you started.
+Welcome!
+This is a README file that introduces the E-commerce Website.
+The website is built using MS SQL Server, Spring Security, Spring Data JPA, RESTful API, Thymeleaf, and AngularJS.
+The development tools used are IntelliJ IDEA, Visual Studio Code, SQL Server Management Studio (SSMS), and Postman.
+Below is some information and an overview of the website's functionalities.

+Requirements
+Java Development Kit (JDK)
+IntelliJ IDEA or Visual Studio Code IDE
+MS SQL Server
+SQL Server Management Studio (SSMS)
+Postman
+Installation
+Install the JDK and set up the development environment with IntelliJ IDEA or Visual Studio Code.
+Install MS SQL Server and SQL Server Management Studio (SSMS).
+Install Postman for testing the RESTful API.
+Database Configuration
+Launch SQL Server Management Studio (SSMS) and create a new database for the website.
+Modify the database connection parameters in the website's configuration file.
+Running the Application
+Open the website project in IntelliJ IDEA or Visual Studio Code.
+Build and run the project to launch the website.
-## Features
+Features

-This e-commerce website includes the following features:
+The E-commerce Website includes the following features:

-- User authentication and registration using OAuth.
+User authentication: allows users to log in to the website.
-- Product management: add, edit, and delete products.
+Product management: enables the management of products, including adding, editing, and deleting products.
-- Order management: view a list of orders and order details.
+Order management: allows users to manage orders, including viewing, processing, and canceling orders.
-- User authorization: manage user roles and permissions.
+User authorization: provides role-based access control to manage user permissions.
-- Sales: allow users to add products to the shopping cart and make payments.
+Sales: supports the selling of products, including adding products to the shopping cart and processing payments.

-Explore and discover more functionalities of this e-commerce website.
-If you encounter any issues or have additional questions, please feel free to contact us.
+Explore the website and make use of these functionalities to facilitate online sales.
+If you encounter any issues or have any questions, please feel free to contact us.

-## Contribution
+Contribution
 If you would like to contribute to this project, please create a pull request, and we will review it.

-Thank you for using this e-commerce website.
-We hope you have a great experience!
+Thank you for using the E-commerce Website.
+We hope it provides a seamless online shopping experience!